KamiCreed/pyaivchat/README.md

 Requires installing [AssistantSeika](https://hgotoh.jp/wiki/doku.php/documents/voiceroid/assistantseika/assistantseika-001a)
 and using the included SeikaSay2 for AI Voice JP integration.

-This was mainly made for the author's [A.I.
+This was mainly made for the author's purchased [A.I.
 Voice JP Kotonoha sister's English](https://aivoice.jp/kotonoha/en/) TTS program, but since AssistantSeika works for VOICEROID(2), CeVIO, AITalk3, etc., this should also work for them as long as you set up your AssistantSeika properly.